hackle/blogger/src/raw/test-complex-keep-rest-simple.md

 ## step 2? there is no step 2

 You'd be surprised - we are done, there is not really a step 2.
-Except maybe, deleting any unit tests previously written for the original complex `CalculateTotalPayable`?
+Except maybe, deleting any unit tests previously written for the original `CalculateTotalPayable`?

-And yes, you heard right - we are not going to unit test `CalculateTotalPayable`, because it's now **trivial**.
+And yes, you guessed right - we are not going to unit test `CalculateTotalPayable`, because it's now **trivial**.

 Look at it.
 There is no branching of logic in this method any longer, it's made up of simple (almost boring) statements and expressions.
 There is but a single path through this method, or in other words, its [Cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) is 1.

-But, do we still get the benefits of unit testing, and are we still aligned with best practices?
-Let's see

-* separation of concern: check, we break the complex method into functions with very specific responsibilities.
-* completeness of unit testing: check, we still cover all scenarios.
-Only instead of keeping all logic in a lump, we break them apart so it's much easier to test.

-And for extra benefits

-* more robust unit tests - being static methods, the code under test is now free of dependencies
-* fewer un-robust unit tests - we are not testing the controller now there is no risk of having broken unit tests because of new dependencies introduced to the controller, potentially for unrelated methods.
+Unit testing such methods are still very possible, but usually uninteresting and almost pointless.

 ### the integrator pattern

-Taking this style of code and unit testing one step further, we arrive at such a pattern that
+Taking this style of coding and unit testing one step further, we arrive at a pattern that features:

-* classes that only integrate other code units, but are devoid of complexity themselves.
+* a type of classes that only integrate other code units, but are devoid of complexity themselves.
 Examples of such classes: controllers in MVC, presenters in MVP, services in service oriented architecture, or components in some front-end frameworks.
 They have a very low level of complexity and therefore require no unit testing.

 * complexity is separated into code units with specific responsibilities.
 These classes / functions are where the logic of the application lives and should be thoroughly unit tested.
-They are preferably static / pure, so unit testing becomes data-driven, or, a matter of coming up with good sets of input and expected output.
+They are preferably static / pure, so unit testing becomes data-driven, or, a matter of coming up with representative (if not complete) sets of input and expected output.

 We can call this the **Integrator pattern**.
-The essence of this pattern, as can be seen above, is conscious segregation of complexity.

 ## summary